arcolinux/arcolinux-awesome/etc/skel/.config/awesome/lain/wiki/Utilities.md

 { { "choice description 1", callbackFuction1 }, { "choice description 2", callbackFunction2 }, ... }
 ```

-or use `util.menu_iterator.menu`.
+or use `lain.util.menu_iterator.menu`.
 Once you have your menu, use it with `lain.menu_iterator.iterate`.

 ### Input tables